har-in-air/ESP32_IMU_BARO_GPS_VARIO/README.md

 for example.
 Got lazy because of my use of a 3000mAH 18650 battery :-).
 If you're content with driving a piezo speaker, can save some power by omitting the audio amplifier, and using square-wave piezo drive.

+## Software Build notes
+Built with esp-idf build commit ffd4187883d69c5c39f2a1961fda06b51ed998fd

-9. Software uses esp-idf build environment with Arduino as a component, so that we can take advantage of Arduino-ESP32 code for the spi and gpio interfaces and the web server.
-See https://github.com/espressif/arduino-esp32/blob/master/docs/esp-idf_component.md for instructions on how to add the arduino component to an esp-idf project - it will appear as an 'arduino' sub-directory in the project /components directory.
+Uses Arduino-ESP32 (v0.0.1) as a component, so that we can take advantage of Arduino-ESP32 code for the Web server, and spi/gpio interfaces.
+See https://github.com/espressif/arduino-esp32/blob/master/docs/esp-idf_component.md for instructions on how to add the arduino component to an esp-idf project.
+It will appear as an 'arduino' sub-directory in the project /components directory.
 I haven't added the files to this repository due to the size and number of files.

-## Build notes
-Uses esp-idf build commit ffd4187883d69c5c39f2a1961fda06b51ed998fd

-Uses arduino component version=0.0.1
+After adding the arduino component navigate to the /components/arduino/libraries directory and delete the SPIFFs sub-directory.
+I'm using SPIFFs code from https://github.com/loboris/ESP32_spiffs_example, and the Arduino code clashes with this.

-make menuconfig changes from default values
+### 'make menuconfig' changes from default values

-### Spiffs configuration
+#### SPIFFS configuration
-Base address 0x180000, 65536 (64Kbytes) partition size, 4096 logical block
+1.Base address 0x180000
+2.65536 (64Kbytes) partition size
+3.4096 logical block size
-size, page size = 256
+4.page size = 256

-### Custom partition table
+#### Custom partition table
 partitions.csv

+Run 'make flashfs' once to create and flash the spiffs partition image.

-### Arduino configuration
+#### Arduino configuration
-Autostart arduino setup and loop : disable
+1.Autostart arduino setup and loop : disable
-Disable mutex locks for HAL : enable
+2.Disable mutex locks for HAL : enable

-### ESP32 configuration
+#### ESP32 configuration
+1. 80MHz clock
-80MHz clock, main task stack size increased to 16384 to accommodate ESP32Webserver
+2. Main task stack size increased to 16384 to accommodate ESP32Webserver

-### PHY configuration
+#### PHY configuration
-wifi tx power reduced to 13dB from 20dB.
+1. Wifi tx power reduced to 13dB from 20dB.
 This reduces the current spikes on wifi transmit bursts, so no need for a honking big capacitor on the esp32 vcc line.
 This is not a problem for our application - if you're configuring the gpsvario with a pc or smartphone, the two are going to be no more than a few feet apart.

-### Freertos tick rate
+#### Freertos tick rate
-Increased to 200Hz from 100Hz
-allows minimum tick delay 5mS instead of 10mS, reduces overhead of regular task yield during server data download etc.
+Increased to 200Hz from 100Hz, allows minimum tick delay 5mS instead of 10mS, reduces overhead of regular task yield during server data download etc.

+## Hardware
+I used a ublox compatible gps module from Banggood.
+Not a great choice, it was expensive, and the smaller patch antenna meant that it doesn't get a fix in my apartment, while other cheaper modules do (with a larger patch antenna).
+Plus, it doesn't save configuration settings to flash or eeprom.
+So it needs to be configured on  initialization each time.

+I've uploaded a screenshot of an alternative ublox m8n compatible module from Aliexpress that seems to be a better option.
+Cheaper, larger patch antenna, and with flash configuration save.
+I don't have one myself, am assuming the advertising is correct :-D. Note that we're trying to use  the highest fix rate possible (for future integration into the imu-vario algorithm) and the documentation indicates that this is possible only when you restrict the module to one GPS constellation (GPS), rather than GPS+GLONASS  or GPS+GLONASS+BEIDOU.
+So don't waste your time looking for cheap multi-constellation modules.

 ## Issues